leonawicz/blog/content/home/about.md

 I'm an R developer with E Source.
 I'm also a member of [ROpenSci](https://ropensci.org/).
 I've published several peer-reviewed R packages to CRAN as well as three with ROpenSci focusing on textual manipulation, energy data retrieval, and geospatial map tile generation.

-I'm most interested in package development and development of tools that enhance the R ecosystem, improve workflows and productivity, and assist with reproducible research.
-My work over the years has focused on high performance statistical computing, climate science research, web application development, data visualization, interactive documents, and dynamic reporting.
-I enjoy developing R Shiny apps and creating informative, beautiful graphics.
+I enjoy R package development, Shiny development, data visualization, and dynamic reporting.
+I also enjoy networking with other R developers and useRs.
+I'm most interested in development of tools that enhance the R ecosystem, improve workflows and productivity, and assist with reproducible research.

-I also enjoy networking with other R developers, data analysts, researchers, and useRs around the globe.
-Some of my R code is available on [Github](https://github.com/leonawicz).
-I post updates on [Twitter](https://twitter.com/leonawicz) occasionally.
-I don't blog much, as you can see from this blog.